Nepetalactone: Structure and properties

 Nepetalactone has three chiral centers, two at the fusion of the two rings, and one where the methyl group attaches to the cyclopentane ring.
 Thus, it has eight (2^{3}) stereoisomers.
-The terms cis and trans are used to refer to the relative stereochemistry at the ring fusion, and also to the methyl group as compared to the lactone on the cyclopentane.
+The terms cis and trans are used to refer to the relative stereochemistry at the ring fusion, and also to the methyl group as compared to the carbonyl on the cyclopentane.

-(cis,trans)-Nepetalactone is a colorless oil.
-Its boiling point is 71 °C at 0.05 mmHg.
-At 25 °C, its density is 1.0663 g/mL and refractive index 1.4859.

 Natural occurrence

-Plants belonging to the Nepeta genus produce 4 different nepetalactone stereoisomers: (cis,cis)-, (cis,trans)-, (trans,cis)- and (trans,trans)-nepetalactone.
+Plants belonging to the Nepeta genus produce the four different diastereomers: (cis,cis)-, (cis,trans)-, (trans,cis)- and (trans,trans)-nepetalactone.
 Their relative occurrence varies among plant species.
 Small amounts of (cis,trans)- and (trans,cis)-nepetalactone also occur in the wood of Lonicera tatarica, but its cat attractant effects are assumed to be caused by actinidine, which occurs in it in higher concentrations.

 Nepetalactones are also produced by many aphids, in which they function as sex pheromones.
 The most common isomer in aphids is (cis,trans)-nepetalactone.
 Aphids also commonly produce a structurally related (1R,4aS,7S,7aR)-nepetalactol, which is also an aphid sex pheromone.
 Relative concentrations of these two compounds varies among aphid species.

 Biosynthesis

-Nepetalactone is a bicyclic monoterpene produced through the terpenoid pathway in the genus Nepeta using its starting compound, geranyl pyrophosphate (GPP).
+Nepetalactone is a bicyclic monoterpene produced through the terpenoid pathway in the genus Nepeta using its starting compound geranyl pyrophosphate (GPP).
 There are three isomers of nepetalactone and it is suggested their stereochemistry is produced using different enzymes.
 Geranyl pyrophosphate undergoes hydrolysis and several oxidations to form 8-oxogeranial which can undergo a canonical activation–cyclation step in iridoid biosynthesis.
 Uncanonically, 8-oxogeranial will be reduced to create an 8-oxocitronellyl enol intermediate.
 Through a Diels–Alder reaction with a group of cyclases known as nepetalactone-related short-chain dehydrogenase enzymes (NEPS), the different stereoisomers of nepetalactone are biosynthesized.

 The process starts with geraniol synthase (GES) hydrolyzing GPP to form geraniol which is oxidized into 8-hydrogeraniol by geraniol-8-hydroxylase (G8H) (scheme 1).
 Geraniol-8-hydroxylase is further oxidized by 8-hydroxygeraniol oxidoreductase (8OG) to produce 8-oxo-geranial which is reduced by iridoid synthase (ISY) and NADPH to form the intermediate 8-oxocitronellyl enol (scheme 2).
 This intermediate leads to cyclization by a gene cluster which utilizes ISY and major latex-protein-like genes (MLPL) or NEPS homologs.
 8-oxocitronellyl enol is cyclized into (cis,trans)-nepetalactol by MLPL, NEPS1, or NEPS2 and then oxidized by NEPS5 and the cofactor NAD^{+} to yield (cis,trans)-nepetalactone (scheme 3).
 The process can be repeated with 8-oxocitronellyl enol cyclizing into (cis,cis)-nepetalactol by NEPS3 and oxidation by NEPS1 or NEPS5 and NAD+ to yield (cis,cis)-nepetalactone (scheme 4).
 8-Oxocitronellyl enol can also be cyclized into (trans,cis)-nepetalactol by NEPS4 and then oxidized by NEPS1 into (trans,cis)-nepetalactone (scheme 5).
 It is suggested that the lack of the NEPS1 leads to decay and formation of (trans,cis)-iridodial.